-The word strawberry comes from the Old English streawberige, most likely because the plant sends out runners which could be likened to pieces of straw.
-Although they have been around for thousands of years, strawberries were not actively cultivated until the Renaissance period in Europe.
+Most likely the word strawberry comes from the Old English streawberige because the plant sends out runners which could be likened to pieces of straw.

+Cultivation began in earnest in the early part of the 19th century, when strawberries with cream quickly became considered a luxurious dessert.
 New York became a strawberry hub with the advent of the railroad, shipping the crop in refrigerated railroad cars.
 Production spread to Arkansas, Louisiana, Florida, and Tennessee.
-Now 75 percent of the North American crop is grown in California, and many areas have Strawberry Festivals, with the first one dating back to 1850.
+Now 75 percent of the North American crop is grown in California, and many areas have strawberry festivals, with the first one dating back to 1850.

 Strawberries are delicious eaten out of hand or used fresh in any number of dishes, but they also lend themselves to being cooked.